 PTC would face the normal risks faced by an IT services company serving mostly foreign clients.
-These risks include: 1) the risk that PTC may not find or retain clients; 2) some contracts are on non-recurring basis and may not be renewed; 3) risk of contract dispute in case of customer dissatisfaction with the services provided; 4)
+These risks include: 1) the risk that PTC may not find or retain clients; 2) some contracts are on non-recurring basis and may not be renewed; 3) risk of contract dispute in case of customer dissatisfaction with the services provided; 4) risk of non-collection of receivables due to contract dispute or to financial problems of customers; 5) high staff turnover which may affect service quality; 6) ability to recruit and retain qualified IT professionals; and (7) change in foreign exchange rates that may affect the operating margin of its businesses.

-2. Business Process Outsourcing International, Inc. (BPOI)
+2. Business Process Outsourcing International, Inc.